Yonghee9106/naive-bayes-classifier-using-python/README.md

 * set the hold-out size

 **Step 3**
-* build a supervised NB model from training data set
+* train the model using training data set

 **Step 4**
 * predict the class for test data set, based on a trained model